kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 * **2-dimensional:** This is fine for us, since our game exists in distinct cave layers.
-The algorithm could _theoretically_ be expanded out into 3d (as could most FOV), but all known examples and the explanation text assume 2d.
+The algorithm could _theoretically_ be expanded out into 3d (as could most FOV), but all known examples and the explanation text itself assume 2d.
-* **Binary, Grid Based:** Every single cell is either fully blocking of FOV or fully non-blocking of FOV.
-We also don't store data about partial cover around corners or partial visibility as you look into a fog.
+* **Binary, Grid Based:** Every single map cell is either fully blocking of FOV or fully non-blocking of FOV.
+We don't compute data about partial cover around corners, or partial visibility as you look into a fog, or any other such thing.
 * **Fully Reflexive:** If you can see square A from square B, you'll always be able to see square B from square A as well.
-This sounds simple, but several of the popular FOV algorithms don't have this property because it lets you compute FOV faster.
+This sounds simple, but several of the popular FOV algorithms _don't_ have this property (because it lets you compute FOV faster).
 I usually like speed, but I don't like speed at the expense of accuracy.
 * **Very Permissive:** If _any_ part of square A can see _any_ part of square B, then B will be in the result set for A's FOV.
-This is part of how the "fully reflexive" part works, because in some situations a corner or center of A will be able to see part of B, but not the other way around, and if you only compute from corners and squares you'll end up with situations where you can't see someone who can see you.
+This is part of how the "fully reflexive" part works, because in some situations a corner or center of A will be able to see part of B, but not the other way around.
+If you only compute from corners you'll end up with situations where you can't see things you should be able to.
-* **You _Can_ See Through Diagonal Gaps:** This isn't a big deal for us right now, since we don't support diagonal movement and our cave generator is unlikely to generate levels with diagonal gaps in them, but it's something to take note of.
+* **You _Can_ See Through Diagonal Gaps:** Our cave generators don't make many of them right now, but it can happen.
+You also can't currently move diagonally, so you can't step through a gap that you can see through.
+We might add diagonal movement later.
-* **You _Can Not_ See Entirely Around Pillars:** This part we might care about.
+* **You _Can Not_ See Entirely Around Pillars:** This should be obvious, but sometimes it helps to state the seemingly obvious.
-  If you're on one side of a 1x1 wall, a "pillar", then you can see every other square adjacent to the pillar _except_ the square on the exact opposite side.

 Let's look at some diagrams: